 - Apply the overlay and reboot your phone if prompted.

 - If your phone boot loops or system UI crashes, flash the rescue package from Internal storage > Substratum folder using TWRP.

 My thoughts and conclusion

-All in all, I would like to say that the Google product sans font looks and feels fresh and modern compared to the Roboto font the search giant has been using since of Android 4.0 Ice Cream Sandwich.
+All in all, I would like to say that the Google Sans font looks and feels fresh and modern compared to the Roboto font the search giant has been using since of Android 4.0 Ice Cream Sandwich.
 The font goes well with Google’s new design language for its software and hardware.

-So that’s it folks, a simple guide on how to get the latest Google Product sans font on your favorite Android devices provided your device has a custom recovery such as the ever so popular TWRP installed and or it is rooted.
+So that’s it folks, a simple guide on how to get the latest Google sans font on your favorite Android devices provided your device has a custom recovery such as the ever so popular TWRP installed and or it is rooted.

 Disclaimer: Neither DroidViews nor any of its writers are responsible for any damages or issues that may occur during or after the installation of the font available above.
 Flash or install at your own risk!